The whole time I was watching this film, I just wanted to reach

 another reviewer I read said: that this movie fails itself.

-For most of it’s running time “The Devil Wears Prada” is a
+For most of its running time “The Devil Wears Prada” is a

-strong, character drama about a girl becoming a young woman, not getting the
+strong character drama about a girl becoming a young woman, not getting the

 job she thought she would in university but nonetheless growing personally,